-276. Before you rejoin the carriageway after a breakdown, build up speed on the hard shoulder and watch for a safe gap in the traffic.
-Be aware that other vehicles may be stationary on the hard shoulder.
+- 278. To rejoin the carriageway after a breakdown from - a hard shoulder, build up speed, indicate and watch for a safe gap in the traffic.
+Be aware that vehicles, obstructions or debris may be present on the hard shoulder an emergency area, you MUST use the emergency telephone provided and follow the operator's advice for exiting the emergency area.
+A lane may need to be closed so that you can rejoin the carriageway safely.